Blog Post Wednesday 22 April 2020

-Wondering how to amuse your kids during the school holidays?
+Wondering how to amuse your kids while being stuck at home?
 How about setting them up with a few science projects where they’ll get to learn more about the wonders of electricity?
 Here are three ideas which will help your children learn more about electrical energy - and have fun while doing it.

 Static electricity is all around us.
 You’ve probably already felt it when you’ve touched someone’s hand and experienced a sharp jolt or shock.
 To teach your kids more about static electricity, you’ll need two inflated balloons, each on a piece of string, as well as an aluminium can and a piece of woollen fabric.